roadwarriorwp/rwc-employee-handbook/employment-policies/salary-and-equity-compensation.md

 As can be seen, using this method gives every employee a comfortable "base" salary tied to experience and the technical challenges of their position, with regular adjustments for cost of living built in.
 The remainder of their compensation is tied directly to business profit and length of time with the company.
 At Road Warrior Creative, we’re hoping to build a loyal team that grows with us, and we believe sharing a substantial portion of our profits with employees is the best way to accomplish that.

-**Note:** _Company officers' compensation does not follow this rubric, as all company officers are given an ownership stake in Road Warrior Creative, LLC._
+**Note:** _Company officers' compensation does not follow this rubric, as all company officers are given an ownership stake in Road Warrior Creative and paid substantially lower annual salaries + reasonable owner's draws._

 ##Equity Compensation